On a Storyteller's Night

 On a Storyteller's Night is the fifth studio album by the English rock band Magnum, released on 13 May 1985 on FM Records in the UK and on Polydor Records in Germany.

-The album is widely considered to be Magnum's breakthrough album, and remains its best-selling album to date.
+It is considered Magnum's breakthrough album and remains their best-selling album to date.

 Background and recording

 Magnum had parted company with Jet Records in 1983, and Mark Stanway had departed to work with Phil Lynott's Grand Slam, and Kex Gorin had joined Robin George's band.
 In 1984, Keith Baker took over management, and the band recruited Jim Simpson as a drummer and Eddie George as keyboard player.
 Following a six-week tour of the UK, Tony Clarkin began writing new material.
 Mark Stanway later returned to the band, and the band recruited Kit Woolven, who has produced albums for Phil Lynott, David Gilmour and Thin Lizzy.
 The album was recorded at DEP International Studios, then known as The Abattoir Studios, the home of UB40.